solodev/cloud-documentation/src/infrastructure/containers/index.md

 # Containers

-A container is a software unit that packages up code and all its dependencies, allowing applications to run quickly and reliably from one computing environment to another…on a PC, in a traditional IT environment or in the cloud.
+A container is a software unit that packages up code and all its dependencies, allowing applications to run quickly and reliably from one computing environment to another…on a PC, in a traditional IT environment, or in the cloud.

 Containers are small, fast, and portable because, unlike a virtual machine, they don't need to include the guest operating system in each instance, and instead can use the host operating system's features and resources.